baixuechunzi/StereotypeBandit/README.md

 - Simulations see simulationTS.ipynb and simulationDP.ipynb

-- Experiment designs see selfselectJS, yokebothJS, yokechoiceonlyJS, and randommeetJS
+- Experiment designs see selfselect.js, yokeboth.js, yokechoiceonly.js, and randommeet.js

 - Experiment analyses see experiment1.ipynb and experiment2.ipynb